The mentor who saw the leadership potential in me that I didn’t yet see in myself

 So I started to be responsible to get our team members’ alignment by having one-on-one direct conversations with specific team members, and not avoiding any uncomfortable topic, until they were either on board or not on board.
 Some people were’t the right fit and chose to resign.
 But as time passed, more and more of our team members were choosing to provide leadership and really embrace our transformation and our new culture, and the new people that were joining were a strong cultural fit.

 While I was struggling through this, we were working towards aligning on our first company vision for Mekong Capital.
 In November 2009, a few weeks before our vision was completed, Jerome learned that he had a serious heart problem and would need surgery at Bumrungrad Hospital in Thailand.
-Jerome delayed his surgery by 3 weeks in order to assist us to complete our vision because he had committed to us that we would complete it.
-Sadly there was a complication during his surgery and he passed away shortly after the surgery was completed on 25 December 2009.
+Jerome delayed his surgery by 3 weeks in order to assist us in completing our vision because he had committed to us that we would complete it.
+Sadly, there was a complication during his surgery, and he passed away shortly after the surgery was completed on 25 December 2009.
 It was such a sad loss, and happened so much sooner than I was ready, and I couldn’t stop crying for days.
 But it was now time for me to fully stand on my own as the leader of Mekong Capital, and Jerome had full faith in me that I could do it.

 Since that time, Jerome has always been my inspiration for what it looks like to be a leader, to see the best in people and hold people accountable to achieve their full potential.
 He saw something in me that was bigger than what I saw in myself.